Fear Tuesday the 13th? Learn Spanish Instead!

 Karma Strikes Back!

-And not just any curse—this was the kind of medieval mic drop that echoed through history.
-While he roasted like pollo a la brasa (Peruvian style, of course), de Molay supposedly called upon divine justice to take them down within the year.
+While he roasted like pollo a la brasa (Peruvian style, of course), de Molay called upon divine justice.

 Tuesday 13th: Latin America’s Villain